R2Northstar/NorthstarWiki/docs/advanced.md

 ## Setting levels using console commands <a href="#set-level" id="set-level"></a>

 With everything unlocked, there is no need to set your level to a higher level, but some users may stil want to do so.
 In order to this, you'll need to open the console and type in the relevant commands.
 Both of these require `sv_cheats 1` to be enabled on the server you're playing on, easily done by using `sv_cheats 1` in the console in a private match.
-Avoid setting your xp number to higher than 472, as doing so may cause a crash or mess up your Northstar save data.

 `script GetPlayerArray()[0].SetPersistentVar("gen", insertGenCount)` this command sets the Generation level of the player.
 You want to replace `insertGenCount` with the number you want.

-`script GetPlayerArray()[0].SetPersistentVar("xp", insertXpCount)` this command sets the xp count of the player (change this wording pls).
+`script GetPlayerArray()[0].SetPersistentVar("xp", insertXpCount)` this command sets the xp count of the player (meaning, the amount of kills required per level in order to level up.
+Avoid setting this to higher than 472 as to not encounter crashes).
 You want to replace `insertXpCount` with the number you want.

+If you experience strange issues after using these, you probably set something too high, and should follow the [resetting levels wiki section.](installing-northstar/troubleshooting.md#i-used-a-command-to-set-my-playergun-xp-level-and-i-set-it-too-high-so-now-my-game-crashes-when-trying-to-join-multiplayer)

 ## Playing Vanilla via NorthstarLauncher <a href="#vanilla-on-northstar" id="vanilla-on-northstar"></a>